-PSYM562 FAMILY THERAPY: THEORY AND PRACTICE
+PSYM562 FAMILY THERAPY: THEORY AND PRACTICE (3 cr.)
+Clinical course

 This course focuses on discussion of theories and techniques of major and evolving models of family therapy.
 Family interviewing techniques, genograms, and the assessment of clinical cases from various theoretical perspectives are emphasized.
 The clinical aspects of cultural and ethnic values in family and personal development are also reviewed.